 Leadpages is your all-in-one solution for turning your website into a customer conversion machine.
-Intuitive and extensive customization options let you build a front page that's sure to "connect with an audience, collect leads, and close sales."
+Its intuitive and extensive customization options let you build a front page that's sure to "connect with an audience, collect leads, and close sales."

 If you have a store full of great products, but you're just not seeing the level of sales that you're expecting, it might be a good idea to take a fresh look at your conversion strategy.
-There's a big difference between getting people on your website and getting them to click that 'Checkout' button, after all.
+It’s one thing to get people on your website, but you need to get them to click that “Check Out” button, after all.

-Why do I need a blog?
+Why Do I Need a Blog?

 Blogging directly on Leadpages